Finsure/commission-comparer-infynity/README.md

        You can rename the cli file to anything you want.

        Don't forget to make it an executable by running `chmod +x [name_of_file]`.
-1. Now try running `python cli.py`
+1. Now try running `python cli.py --help` to have a list of commands.

-> DEV NOTES: It may not work because the path to the generated files is pointing to in side the project.
+> DEV NOTES: It may not work because the path to the generated files is pointing to inside the project.